 Skip to main content

-Automatic bridge selection system integrating Circle CCTP, LayerZero, and Wormhole TED Protocol integrates three battle-tested bridge protocols for seamless cross-chain transfers.
+Automatic bridge selection system integrating Circle CCTP, LayerZero, and Wormhole TED Protocol integrates three proven bridge protocols for cross-chain transfers.
 The system automatically selects the optimal bridge based on the token being transferred—no manual configuration required.

 Bridge Selection